Cluster X-varieties at infinity: Tropical boundary and special completions of cluster Poisson varieties.

 We think about it as of a divisor at infinity for the space ${\cal X}$ corresponding to $x$.
 The integer $v_x(F)$ is the order of zero of the function $F$ at this divisor.
 The scheme ${\cal D}_x$ depends only on the image of $x$ in ${\cal S}{\cal X}(\Q^t)$.

 If ${\cal X}$ has a cluster variety, ${\cal D}_x$ does not always have a cluster variety structure.
-Here is an example which does not require any {\it a priory} assumptions, where this is the case.
+Here is an example which does not require any {\it a priori} assumptions, where this is the case.